 The Company has adopted a share repurchase plan, whereby on a monthly basis, stockholders may request that the Company repurchase all or any portion of their shares.
 The Company may choose to repurchase all, some or none of the shares that have been requested to be repurchased at the end of any particular month, in its discretion, subject to any limitations in the share repurchase plan.
-The total amount of aggregate repurchases of Class T, Class S, Class D, and Class I shares is limited to 2% of the aggregate NAV per month and 5% of the aggregate NAV per calendar quarter.
+The total amount of aggregate repurchases of Class T, Class S, Class D, and Class I shares (excluding any early repurchase deduction) is limited to 2% of the aggregate NAV per month (measured using the aggregate NAV as of the end of the immediately preceding month) and 5% of the aggregate NAV per calendar quarter (measured using the aggregate NAV as of the end of the immediately preceding quarter).
 Shares are repurchased at a price equal to the transaction price on the applicable repurchase date, subject to any early repurchase deduction.
 Shares that have not been outstanding for at least one year are repurchased at 95% of the transaction price.
 Due to the illiquid nature of investments in real estate, the Company may not have sufficient liquid resources to fund repurchase requests and may elect not to repurchase some or all of the shares submitted for repurchase in a given period.
-Further, the Company may modify, suspend or terminate the share repurchase plan.
-For the three and six months ended June 30, 2020, the Company repurchased 1,010,792 and 1,056,511 shares of common stock representing a total of \$21.7 million and \$22.7 million, respectively.
-The Company had no unfulfilled repurchase requests during the six months ended June 30, 2020.
+Further, the Company may make exceptions to modify, suspend or terminate the share repurchase plan.
+For the three and nine months ended September 30, 2020, the Company repurchased 290,074 and 1,346,585 shares of common stock representing a total of \$6.2 million and \$28.9 million, respectively.
+The Company had no unfulfilled repurchase requests during the nine months ended September 30, 2020.